Click thumbnail on the right to DOWNLOAD film.

 diverse subtleties and nuances.
 Burliuk tried to penetrate the meaning

-lies embedded in the aesthetic life of Japanese culture and art much like his idol Gauguin.
+that lies embedded in the aesthetic life of Japanese culture and art much like his idol Gauguin.

 The importance of Gauguin for Burliuk cannot be underestimated.
 Gauguin was a precursor of the 20th century avant-garde movementas a whole.
 His independent and bold search for a new form of art had an enormous influence on the development of the decorative principles of the Russian avant-garde.
 Far from the turmoil of civil war and revolution Burliuk believed he could live and work in an environment of relative safety.